 The tribunal held there was a breach of the European Convention on Human Rights where business owners who could not use a computer because of their disability were not exempted from a requirement to submit VAT returns online.

 The tribunal rejected an argument that disabled business owners could just use friends and family to file online returns on the business’ behalf.
 The tribunal held this would be an unjustified breach of Article 8 (private and family life) of the European Convention.
 It would also breach Article 14 of the Convention (discrimination).

-Paragraphs 658 to 665 of the tribunal decision in LH Bishop support an argument that requiring someone to use family or friends to speak for them as in the bank example above, at least on a financial matter, would breach Articles 8 and 14 of the Convention unless justified.
+Paragraphs 658 to 665 of the tribunal decision in LH Bishop support an argument that requiring someone to use family or friends to speak for them as in the bank example above, at least on a financial matter, would breach Article 8 (and also Article 14) of the Convention unless justified.
 The tribunal pointed out that a person’s friends and family are very much a part of their private life.
 One case had noted that any physical search of a person interferes with their private life as it might cause embarrassment in front of friends.
 In a House of Lords case, Lord Bingham had said that Article 8’s purpose is to prevent the state intruding into “the private sphere within which individuals expect to be left alone to conduct their personal affairs and live their personal lives as they chose”.
 A person would not expect the state to compel them to involve their friends and family in their private business affairs.

 The same may apply to claiming on an insurance policy for example, or claiming social security benefits, if the insurance company or the benefits authority insists there has to be a phone call but the claimant could (but would prefer not to) get a friend to phone for them.